forkkit/datalayer/src/README.md

 ## Examples

-To get used to the source architecture and libraries, have a look at the [examples](./packages/examples).
+To get used to the source architecture and libraries, have a look at the [examples](./examples) folder.

 ```bash
 # open http://localhost:3101             # Simple Example